The Best Wireless Microphone System Guide - Handheld

 - Range: Not Specified

-- 4 individual XLR mic outputs and 1-1/4" mixed output
+- XLR outputs for each channel + 1/4โโ mixed output

 Best Wireless Microphone Systems With 2 Mics

-Shure have combined their budget dual BLX receiver with their budget PG58 microphone to produce a reasonably affordable 2-mic system.
+Shure has combined their budget dual BLX receiver with their budget PG58 microphone to produce a reasonably affordable 2-mic system.

 Multiple frequency band options are available for those who want to set up multiple units without conflict.